systemd/systemd/docs/CODING_STYLE.md

 - Use the bool type for booleans, not integers.
 One exception: in public headers (i.e those in `src/systemd/sd-*.h`) use integers after all, as `bool` is C99 and in our public APIs we try to stick to C89 (with a few extension).

+## Deadlocks

+- Do not issue NSS requests (that includes user name and host name lookups) from PID 1 as this might trigger deadlocks when those lookups involve synchronously talking to services that we would need to start up.

+- Do not synchronously talk to any other service from PID 1, due to risk of deadlocks.

 ## File Descriptors